openpreserve/ToMaR/ABOUT.md

 * Run existing tools like FITS or Jpylyzer against large amounts of files
 * Execute tools in a scalable fashion on a MapReduce cluster
 * Enable scalable workflows which chain together a set of different tools like Fits, Apache Tika, Droid, Unix File
-* Process payloads that are simply too big to be computed on a single machine.
+* Process payloads that are simply too big to be computed on a single machine

 What Can ToMaR Do For Me?
 -------------------------